-- (a) electronic means in accordance with Article 19; - (b) post; - (c) fax; - (d) a combination of those means. - 2a.
-Notwithstanding paragraph 1, Member States may postpone the application of Article 58(2) until [until 54 months after the entry into force of this Directive]. - 3.
-When Member States adopt the measures referred to in paragraphs 1, 2 and 2a, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made. - 4.
+OJ: Please insert the date: 54 months after the entry into force of this Directive.

+- 6. When Member States adopt the measures referred to in paragraphs 1 to 5, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
+Member States shall determine how such reference is to be made. - 7.
 Member States shall communicate to the Commission the text of the main provisions of national law which they adopt in the field covered by this Directive.

-Article 93 Repeals
+Repeals

-Directive 2004/18/EC shall be repealed with effect from 24 months following the entry into force pursuant to Article 95.
+Directive 2004/18/EC is repealed with effect from ....

-References to the repealed Directive shall be construed as references to this Directive and shall be read in accordance with the correlation table in Annex XVII.
+References to the repealed Directive shall be construed as references to this Directive and shall be read in accordance with the correlation table in Annex XV.

-Article 94 Review
+Review

-The Commission shall review the economic effects on the internal market, in particular in terms of factors such as cross-border award of contracts and transaction costs, resulting from the application of the thresholds set in Article 4 and report thereon to the European Parliament and the Council by [3 years later than the date provided for in Article 92(1)].
+The Commission shall review the economic effects on the internal market, in particular in terms of factors such as the cross-border award of contracts and transaction costs, resulting from the application of the thresholds set in Article 4 and report thereon to the European Parliament and the Council by ....